-Along the well-trafficked stretch of Tonnele Avenue and the corner of Manhattan Avenue is a local landmark known for its unique fabrication and American fare of hamburgers, fries and milkshakes.
-The familiar eatery to all who use the busy the truck route is the White Mana Diner.
-It was promoted as the "diner of the future" for the 1939 New York World's Fair in Flushing Meadows, Queens, and as an "Introduction to Fast Food."
+Along the well-trafficked stretch of Tonnele Avenue and the corner of Manhattan Avenue is a local landmark known for its unique fabrication and American fare of hamburgers, fries, and milkshakes.
+The eatery, familiar to all who use the busy truck route, is the White Mana Diner.
+It was promoted as the "diner of the future" at the 1939 New York World's Fair in Flushing Meadows, Queens, and as an "Introduction to Fast Food."

 The futuristic Art Deco-style White Mana Diner was made by Paramount Diners of Oakland, NJ, as was the White Manna Diner in Hackensack.
 Its founder Arthur E. Sieber began Paramount in Haledon, NJ, during the Depression.

-The exterior of the diner features a rounded facade with a red flared parapet extending above the flat roof.
+The diner's exterior features a rounded facade with a red-flared parapet extending above the flat roof.
 It has white enamel with orange/red trim rather than the stainless steel commonly used in diner construction.
-Two identical signs "Hamburger since 1946" and the Coca Cola logo sit on the roof above the front entrance.
-The "White Mana DINER" placard is mounted on the railing along the front stair.
-The dining room extension appears to the side of the diner facing Tonnele Avenue.
+Two identical signs, "Hamburger since 1946" and the Coca-Cola logo, sit on the roof above the front entrance.
+The "White Mana DINER" placard is mounted on the railing along the front stairs.
+The dining room extension appears to the diner's side, facing Tonnele Avenue.

-The interior features a distinctive geometric-patterned tiled floor, circular steel counter in white with blue trim and chrome bar stools "designed so the cook/server wouldn't have to walk more than three steps in any direction to cook a burger, draw a soda and serve a customer" (Krane).
+The interior features a distinctive geometric-patterned tiled floor, a circular steel counter in white with blue trim, and chrome bar stools.
+It was "designed so the cook/server wouldn't have to walk more than three steps in any direction to cook a burger, draw a soda and serve a customer" (Krane).
 Its modern look conveys a sense of durability and ease of maintenance in a classic design.

 Louis Bridges owned five "White Manna" diners in New Jersey.
-He purchased the diner of World's Fair fame and brought it to Jersey City.
-It opened on June 2, 1946, offering ten-cent hamburgers.
-The carhop service to five a.m., begun in the 1950s, was discontinued in the 1980s.
-The White Mana Diner, however, still remains open 24 hours a day, reportedly selling 3,000 hamburgers a week.
-The exterior of the diner was altered with brick construction, covering some of the original facade when a dining room was added to the circular grill area.
+He purchased the 1939 World's Fair famed "Dining of the Future" exhibit and brought it to Jersey City in 1944 and had it reassembled.
+The diner opened on June 2, 1946, offering ten-cent hamburgers.
+The "car-hop" service to five a.m., beginning in the 1950s, was discontinued in the 1980s.
+The White Mana Diner, however, remains open 24 hours a day, reportedly selling 3,000 hamburgers a week.
+The diner's exterior was altered with brick construction and covered some of the original facades when a dining room was added to the circular grill area.

 The current owner Mario Costa, born in Portugal, bought the diner for $80,000 in 1979 from Bridges’ brother Webster.
 He rented the diner to Costa but was going to raze the building.
-Costa had formed an attachment to the diner from working there, sweeping the floor and cooking burgers, to put himself through high school and Jersey City State College (now New Jersey City University).
-In 1996, Costa decided to sell the diner and lot for $500,000, but when he found that the buyer intended to demolish the diner for a fast food franchise, he went to court and negotiated for the repurchase of the business at additional cost.
+Costa had formed an attachment to the diner while working there.
+He swept the floor and cooked burgers to put himself through high school and Jersey City State College (now New Jersey City University).
+In 1996, Costa decided to sell the diner and lot for $500,000.
+When he found that the buyer intended to demolish the diner for a fast-food franchise, he went to court and negotiated for the repurchase of the business at additional cost.